 You should consider how much cash or assets could be stolen/siphoned off in a worst-case scenario.
 You should also consider your business operations: how often do employees have direct access to company cash/assets?
 How much cash/assets do they have access to at any one time?

-For SMEs turning over between $1-$3 million in annual revenue, a fidelity guarantee insurance policy with $50,000-$100,000 in coverage should be sufficient.
+For SMEs turning over between $1-$3 million in annual revenue, you can consider carrying a fidelity guarantee insurance policy with $50,000-$100,000 coverage as a minimum starting point.

-For SMEs with up to $5 million annual revenue, a fidelity guarantee insurance policy with $200,000 in coverage would be more appropriate.
+For SMEs with up to $5 million annual revenue, a fidelity guarantee insurance policy with $200,000 in coverage would be a better minimum starting point.

 Having a fidelity guarantee policy, together with strong accounting controls and finance oversight procedures, will dramatically reduce the risk of your business being taken advantage of (or even dealt a crippling financial blow) by dishonest employees.